Ornakala-T1/ornakala-backend/DEPLOYMENT-GUIDE.md

 ## Next Steps

 1. **Wait for SSL approval** from Comodo/Sectigo
-2. **Update SSL certificate** to include `fe-de.ornakala.com`
+2. **Install SSL certificate** on both backend servers
 3. **Deploy nginx configuration** to both servers
-4. **Create React frontend application**
+4. **Create separate frontend repository** for the frontend team
-5. **Test complete deployment pipeline**
+5. **Test backend API endpoints** once SSL is active

 ## Support

-All infrastructure is now ready for your complete frontend/backend architecture.
-The DNS, CI/CD pipelines, and deployment scripts are configured and waiting for SSL certificate approval to go live.
+Backend infrastructure is now ready for your API-only architecture.
+The DNS, CI/CD pipeline, and deployment scripts are configured and waiting for SSL certificate approval to go live.
+Frontend team can start planning their separate repository.